vishal-chothe-patil/core-java-examples/README.md

 - ✔️ **Arithmetic Operations**: *(get to Learn how arithmetic works with different data types, methods in Java)*
   - Addition of Two Numbers, Subtraction, Multiplication, Division programs
       - using different data types: `int`, `long`, `float`, `double`, `short`
-      - Programs using a method `with Return Type` and `without Return Type`
+      - Programs using methods: ➤ 1.
+With Return Type and With Parameters ➤ 2.
+With Return Type and Without Parameters ➤ 3.
+Without Return Type and With Parameters ➤ 4.
+Without Return Type and Without Parameters

   - Each example includes:
     - Variable declaration
     - Initialization